reportportal/kubernetes/reportportal/README.md

 #### Kubernetes Node Labels

 To ensure fault tolerance and reduce the load on the application use the labels.
 Setting labels is different from environment.
-If you deplyed database on different VM or Cloud Service use 2 API, 1 RabbitMQ, else for Database in the cluster use 1 API, 1 DB, 1 RabbitMQ.
+If you deployed database on different VM or Cloud Service use 2 API, 1 RabbitMQ, else for Database in the cluster use 1 API, 1 DB, 1 RabbitMQ.

-- DB as separeted service:
+- DB as separated service:
 ```
 kubectl label nodes <NODE-1> service=api
 kubectl label nodes <NODE-2> service=api